microsoft/FluidFramework/BREAKING.md

         - This event has been unused and unsupported for some time.
           No replacement API recommended.

+### Added fileIsLocked errorType to DriverErrorType enum
+Added `fileIsLocked` errorType in DriverErrorType enum.
+This error happens when file is locked and we have status code 423.
+This is not breaking change yet.
+But if clients do not add handling for this error, their existing version of applications may start receiving this error in the future, and may not handle it correctly.
 # 2.0.0-internal.2.1.0

 ## 2.0.0-internal.2.1.0 Upcoming changes